 Kenneth-Boroson-Architects-Logo

-Vacant corner being transformed into a classic design that blends in with surrounding Ninth Square
+Vacant corner transformed into a classic design that blends with surrounding Ninth Square

-The corner of Chapel and Orange Streets in New Haven has been vacant for several years since an uninhabited structure was demolished due to a crumbling façade.
-Kenneth Boroson Architects was retained to design the new cornerstone of the block.
+808 Chapel Street, at the intersection of 108 Orange Street in New Haven, had been vacant for several years.
+Kenneth Boroson Architects was retained to design a new structure to become the cornerstone of the block.

-The new 6-story mixed-use building is reminiscent of a vernacular New Haven 1920s urban building, with a lighter stone street-level façade and storefront.
-Punctuated along the stone lintel is an ornament pattern of intersecting circles.
-Above the street-level space, a "new brick" material reflects the surrounding existing buildings.
-Large glass windows allow natural daylight to reach deep into the retail stores and residential units.
+The façade is reminiscent of a vernacular New Haven 1920s urban building with a lighter stone street-level façade and storefront.
+Punctuated along the stone lintel is an intersecting circle-ornament pattern.
+Above the street level space, a “new brick” material reflects the surrounding existing brick buildings.
+Large windows allow natural daylight to reach deep into the retail stores and residential units.

 Type: